ldemirova/axway-open-docs/content/en/docs/central/amplify_relnotes/20210228_ampc_relnotes.md

 The following issues were fixed in this version of Amplify Central:

-* **Consumer is unable to consume APIs from Amplify Central web UI**.
+* **Consumer is unable to consume v7 discovered APIs from Amplify Central web UI**.
 Previously, V7 discovery agent created application without cors enabled.
 Nous the discovery agent creates the application with '*' in javascript origin which allow the API to be consumed from any location.
 * **V7 traceability agent Linux service mode broken**.
 Proviously, the traceability service mode was broken.
 Now, the service mode has been restored and the traceability agent service can be installed, started and stopped
 * **Fixed IP addresses**.
 Previously, to access Amplify platform or Central, IP addresses were dynamic.
 Now, static IP addresses have been assigned to help setting up the firewall rules.
-More information can be found [here](/docs/central/connect-api-manager/network-traffic-apimanager/index.html)
+More information can be found [here](/docs/central/connect-api-manager/network-traffic-apimanager/index.html#communication-ports)

 ## Known limitations